treasure-data/treasure-boxes/machine-learning-box/ml_tips/docs/more.md

 ### Random search

-**This approach requires Python Custom Scripting, which is currently under private alpha feature on Treasure Data.
-If you are interested, please contact support@treasuredata.com**

 [Random search](https://en.wikipedia.org/wiki/Random_search) is also known as [an option for hyperparameter search](http://www.jmlr.org/papers/v13/bergstra12a.html).
 You can run a random search with `py>` operator as follows:

     # random_search.dig